 Close.io CEO Steli Efti equates talking to customers to going to the gym and eating healthy:

 “Visiting customers is like working out or eating healthy: everybody knows they should do it, very few people actually do.
 And it’s not like we’re above others.
 We launched Close.io in January 2013.
 Our first customer visit?
 May 2014.
 It took us more than a year to set foot in a customer’s office.
 Isn’t that crazy?!?”

-Another strategy that tends to work quite well is by sending swags to your most happy customers and delighting them.
+Another strategy that tends to work is sending swag to your most happy customers and delighting them.
 Small gifts such as t-shirts or gummy bears go a long way.
-We did this when I was running Growth at Iron.io and every customer that received the gifts was always delighted.
+We did this when I was running Growth at Iron.io and every customer that received the gifts was ecstatic.

 If you like what you’re reading and would love to get our updates, please subscribe to our newsletter!